dougeby/IntuneDocs/InTuneDocs/DeployUse/add-apps.md

 ### **Windows Installer (&#42;.exe, &#42;.msi)**
-- This type of must support silent installation with no user input.
+- This type of app must support silent installation with no user input.
 Your app documentation should include the relevant command-line options to silently install the app (for example, **/q**).
 - Any additional files and folders that are required by the app’s setup program must be available from the location that you specify for the app setup files.
 - In most cases, Windows Installer (.msi) and Windows Installer Patch (.msp) files do not require any command-line arguments to be installed by Intune.
 Check your app documentation.
 If command-line arguments are required, they must be entered as Name=Value pairs (such as TRANSFORMS=custom_transform.mst).